 This is a very controversial position since PETA and many animal blogs will tell you that corn snakes are neither domesticated nor do they make acceptable pets.
 If you search for whether or not your snake is domesticated, you will be pointed to a site that will tell you that your pet snake is suffering and should be released.

 Special Requirements for Corn Snake Care

-Corn snakes are easy to care for.
-There are a few things he needs, however:
+Corn snakes are easy to care for, but there are a few things they need in order to thrive:

 Corn snakes are small and it is not a good idea to just release your pet in the living room and expect things to be okay.